Alexander von Humboldt: Other publications

 Alexander von Humboldt published prolifically throughout his life.
 Many works were published originally in French or German, then translated to other languages, sometimes with competing translation editions.
 Humboldt himself did not keep track of all the various editions.
-He wrote specialized works on particular topics of botany, zoology, astronomy, mineralogy, among others, but he also wrote general works that attracted a wide readership, especially his Personal Narrative of Travels to the Equinoctial Regions of the New Continent during the years 1799–1804 His Political Essay on the Kingdom of New Spain was widely read in Mexico itself, the United States, as well as in Europe.
+He wrote specialized works on particular topics of botany, zoology, astronomy, mineralogy, among others, but he also wrote general works that attracted a wide readership, especially his Personal Narrative of Travels to the Equinoctial Regions of the New Continent during the years 1799–1804.
+His Political Essay on the Kingdom of New Spain was widely read in Mexico itself, the United States, as well as in Europe.

-Many of the original works have been digitally scanned by the Biodiversity Library.
+Many of the original works have been digitally scanned by the Biodiversity Heritage Library.
 There have been new editions of print works, including his Views of the Cordilleras and Monuments of the Indigenous Peoples of the Americas (2014), which includes reproductions of all the color and black and white plates.
 In the original edition, the publication was in a large format and quite expensive.
 There is a 2009 translation of his Geography of Plants and a 2014 English edition of Views of Nature.